Northern Tanzania Journey

 Day 8 Drive to the Serengeti

 The trip to the Serengeti begins early, even if you prefer to sleep longer during holidays, it is worth getting up early.
 Because today it goes to one of the animal-richest areas of Africa.
 With over 3000 lions, the Serengeti offers the highest densest of predators in Africa.
-Elephants, Zebras, Hyenas, Impalas, Wildebeests and various species of monkeys can be seen in the wide golden yellow savannah.
+Elephants, Zebras, Hyenas, Impalas, Wildebeests and various species of monkeys can be seen in the wide golden yellow savanna.
 Animal watching for beginners, you don’t need a trained eye for this activity.
 After an eventful day you reach your lodge in the heart of the Serengeti Plains in the evening, before sunset.

 Day 9 Serengeti National Park, game drive